UZBEKISTAN: Yol Bolsin - Sevara Nazarkhan

 Updated: Mar 6

 Blurring the boundaries between tradition and progression, the Uzbek diva shows us her country by combining old songs with a new sound

 When it comes to the field of acting, it is said that no actor is more than six degrees of separation from Kevin Bacon.
 When it comes to the field of mathematical academia, it is said that no academic with a paper to their name is more than seven papers away from the Hungarian mathematician Paul Erdős.
-Whether or not this is actually true, assuming that it is, when it applying it to the field of world music, the only possible candidate could be Peter Gabriel.
+Whether or not this is actually true, but assuming that it is, when it applying it to the field of world music, the only possible candidate could be Peter Gabriel.
 In the early days of our frenzied searches for albums, his name would reoccur time and time again, with his Real World Records label becoming an indispensable tool for us when searching for music from all over the world.
 The wide scope of countries included in the label’s archives is truly impressive, and while Central Asia can be a forgotten region in the West, not so for Gabriel and Real World Records, with Uzbek pop singer Sevara Nazarkhan’s first solo record released on the label in 2003.
-She started out her career in a Tashkent-based girl groups.
-First, she was a member of a band called T-Solo, and then in 1999 then had a stint in a group named Sideris, where she achieved enough popularity to break out into a solo career in 2000, and an encounter with Gabriel in London led her to the release of Yol Bolsin a few years later.
+She started out her career in a Tashkent-based girl group.
+First, she was a member of a band called T-Solo, and then in 1999 she had a stint in a group named Sideris, where she achieved enough popularity to break out into a solo career in 2000.
+It was a fateful encounter with Gabriel in London that led to the release of Yol Bolsin a few years later.

 “It successfully navigates the narrow and treacherous straits of staying faithful to the folk traditions of her home nation while also managing to make it feel modern and contemporary, with a view to making it accessible to people listening outside Uzbekistan.”